owaits/ScreenMonkey.Help/reference/toolbar/display.md

 ![](../../images/img_338.jpg)

+## General Settings
-The display profiles can also be found in the settings menu.
+The display profiles can also be found in the [General](../Settings/General.md) section of Screen Monkey setting.

 ![](../../images/DisplaySettings.png)